As if its natural beauty wasn’t enough, the Canadian province of Nova Scotia is equally irresistible for the tax credits it offers filmmakers

-With scenic beauty and generous incentives Nova Scotia is a place where stories come to life.
-Located on the east coast of Canada, the impressive locations, infrastructure, and a tax credit of between 50 and 65 per cent of eligible labour costs together make the province a tempting place to make films.
+With scenic beauty and generous incentives, Nova Scotia is a place where stories come to life.
+Located on the east coast of Canada, impressive locations, infrastructure and a tax credit of between 50 and 65 per cent of eligible labour costs together make the province a tempting place to make films.

-Nova Scotia is one of the largest production centres in Canada compared to the more popularly known destinations like Toronto, Montreal and British Columbia and has a track record for delivering excellence to filmmakers, both in terms of production value and quality, and all at a very competitive price.
+Nova Scotia is one of the largest production centres in Canada compared to the more popularly known destinations like Toronto, Montreal and British Columbia.
+It also has a track record of delivering excellence to filmmakers, both in terms of production values and quality, and all at a very competitive price.

 Nova Scotia is one of Canada’s three Maritime Provinces and is its second-smallest province.
-It has one of the fastest economies in Canada which is largely based on the local fishing industry.
-Peggys Cove, a small rural community, Halifax the provincial capital, and Lunenburg, a port town, are one of the best destinations in North America.
+It has one of the fastest growing economies in Canada, which is largely based on the local fishing industry.
+Peggys Cove, a small rural community, Halifax, the provincial capital, and Lunenburg, a port town, are one of the best destinations in North America.

-Halifax, the capital city, has it all from the skyline at night to historic properties.
-Sambro Island Lighthouse, Maritime Museum and the Argyle Street are some of the many attractions of this metropolitan.
+Halifax has it all from the skyline at night to historic properties.
+Sambro Island Lighthouse, Maritime Museum and the Argyle Street are some of the many attractions of this metropolitan city.

-This picturesque destination is green and provides landscapes, which have been preserved for years.
-The colourful locations appear dazzling on reel.
+This picturesque destination is green and provides landscapes that have been preserved for years.
+Needless to say, these colourful locations appear dazzling on reel.
 To bring in more revenue, the film commission of the province provides tempting incentives for co-productions.

 Nova Scotia Film Industry Tax Credit